-- 1. The permittee must report the following occurrences of noncompliance by telephone within 24 hours from the time the permittee becomes aware of the circumstances: - a) any noncompliance that may endanger health or the environment; - b) any unanticipated bypass that exceeds any effluent limitation in the permit (See Part IV.F., "Bypass of Treatment Facilities");
+- 1. The permittee must report the following occurrences of noncompliance by telephone within 24 hours from the time the permittee becomes aware of the circumstances: - a) Any noncompliance that may endanger health or the environment; - b) Any unanticipated bypass that exceeds any effluent limitation in the permit (See Part IV.F of this permit, Bypass of Treatment Facilities); - c) Any upset that exceeds any effluent limitation in the permit (See Part IV.G of this permit, Upset Conditions); or - d) Any violation of a maximum daily discharge limitation for applicable pollutants identified by footnote 3 of Table 1.
+Effluent Limitations and Monitoring Requirements.